rstojnic/lazydata/README.md

 # download everything used in this script
 $ lazydata pull my_script.py

-# download everything stored in the current directory and subdirectories
+# download everything stored in the data/ directory and subdirs
-$ lazydata pull .
+$ lazydata pull data/

-# download the latest version of all files previous downloaded
+# download the latest version of all data files
 $ lazydata pull
 ```